katzenpost/katzenpost/docs/specs/pki.rst

    Network uses a fixed interval (``epoch``), so that key rotations happen simultaneously throughout the network, at predictable times.

-   Each Directory Authority server and Client MUST use NTP or other time synchronization protocol in order to correctly use this protocol.
+   Each Directory Authority server MUST use some time synchronization protocol in order to correctly use this protocol.
+This Directory Authority system requires time synchronization to within a few minutes.

    Let each epoch be exactly ``10800 seconds (3 hours)`` in duration, and the 0th Epoch begin at ``2017-06-01 00:00 UTC``.